ejoubaud/modjo-logbook/README.md

 ## Copyright

-The Modjo logos and map are the property of the [Modjo Escalade](http://www.modjo-escalade.fr/) climbing gym.
+- The Modjo logos and map are the property of the [Modjo Escalade](http://www.modjo-escalade.fr/) climbing gym, left here for example purposes with their permission.
+Please don't reuse them without their permission.
+- The Google and Facebook logos used for sign-in are the property of their respective owner
+- The rest of the code is free for you to use and modify under the terms of the MIT license